• Skip to primary navigation

 • This recipe contains no coffee, however feel free to add a splash of coffee if you wish.

-• It's best to use a neutral tasting milk like Almond Milk or Cashew Milk so this doesn't compromise the taste of the pumpkin.
+• It's best to use a neutral tasting/frothy milk like Almond Milk or Cashew Milk so this doesn't compromise the taste of the pumpkin.

-• For a creamy smooth sweet taste be sure to use my Vegan Condensed Coconut Milk recipe.
+• For a creamy smooth sweet taste be sure to use my Overhead shot of the latte

 Don't like coffee nor are you are fan of hot chocolate?
 No problem!
-Chill out in the comfort of your own home with this pumpkin spice drink.
-Totally vegan friendly and a great caffeine free beverage to drink any time of the day.
+Chill out in the comfort of your own home with this pumpkin spice latte.
+It's completely dairy free and totally vegan friendly.
+It's made from brewed chicory making it a great caffeine free seasonal beverage to drink any time of the day.

 Print Pin Rate